-Today, sales development representatives (SDRs) fill a pivotal role in sales teams since they’re the salespersons who must take the most initiative, reach out to outbound prospects, listen to their objections, and then educate them on products or solutions.
+Today, sales development representatives (SDRs) fill a pivotal role in sales teams.
+Since they’re the salespersons who must take the most initiative.
+They often reach out to outbound prospects, listen to their objections, and then educate them on products or solutions.

-Our goal at Uvaro is to provide you with the background you need to thrive as an SDR in the early portion of your career, hopefully setting the stage for opportunities down the line.
+Our goal at Uvaro is to provide you with the background you need to thrive as an SDR in the early portion of your career.
+Ultimately setting you up for success with abundant opportunities.

 1 – Talk about a moment when you faced an unexpected setback, a no, or a defeat.
 How did you deal with it?